College Search

 Academic

-More about course access: The Excel program offers two certificates earned over the course of 4 years: Academic Enrichment, Social Fluency, and Career Exploration Earned at the end of the 2nd year Social Growth, Leadership, and Career Development Earned at the end of the 4th year Excel students participate in a combination of 4 Excel courses and inclusive courses each semester, totaling 12 credit hours (see 4-year grid).
-Throughout the four-year program, students take several Excel courses that extend fundamentals, reinforce social skills, introduce independent living skills, and initiate career development.
-Excel courses include content in: Functional Reading and Writing Comprehension Health and Wellness Financial Literacy and Money Management Interpersonal Communication/Social Skills (PEERS Curriculum) Community Engagement Project-Based Learning Leadership Skills Career Exploration and Preparation Preparing for After-College Transitions In addition to the course specifically designed for Excel students, they will also take inclusive courses alongside degree seeking students.
-Inclusive course expectations are modified by the students' Academic Advisor who determines the appropriate modifications to the curriculum and course expectations.
+More about course access: Excel Curriculum The Excel program offers two certificates earned for 4 years: Academic Enrichment, Social Fluency, and Career Exploration.
+Earned at the end of the 2nd year Social Growth, Leadership, and Career Development.
+Earned at the end of the 4th year Excel students participate in a combination of 4 Excel courses and inclusive courses each semester, totaling 12 credit hours (see 4-year grid).
+Students, take inclusive courses alongside degree-seeking students.
+Inclusive course expectations are modified by the student's Academic Advisor who determines the appropriate modifications to the curriculum and course expectations.
 Inclusive courses are identified for each student on an individual basis to meet the student's interests and career goals identified in their person-centered planning meetings.
 List of inclusive courses our students have participated in: (insert PDF here) Students are supported in their academics through a peer-tutor program.
-Undergraduate students in each inclusive class are trained by the Excel program to work individually with students to provide assistance in learning the course material.
+Undergraduate students in each inclusive class are trained by the Excel program to work individually with students to assist in learning the course material.
 Students also have the opportunity to complete coursework during a study hall staffed by Teaching Assistants specific to the Excel Program.
-Throughout the four-year program, students take several Excel courses that extend fundamentals, reinforce social skills, introduce independent living skills, and initiate career development.
-In addition to the course specifically designed for Excel students, they will also take inclusive courses alongside degree seeking students.
-The Excel student’s Academic Advisor will determine the student’s level of competency and provide a modified course syllabus for credit toward their certificate.

 Students take courses that are only for students in this program: Yes